 Why Travel Is the Perfect Way to Reconnect with Friends & Family

-After a year of unprecedented isolation—with Zoom calls and social media shakily filling in for face-to-face connection—it’s no surprise that many are looking to 2021 as a time to re-build bonds.
+After more than a year of unprecedented isolation—with Zoom calls and social media shakily filling in for face-to-face connection—it’s no surprise that many are looking to 2022 as a time to re-build bonds.
 Many friends and family are desperate for ways to make up for lost time.
 And for travelers like Amir Tulchinsky of West Hartford, Connecticut, there’s no better way to do that than on a once-in-a-lifetime trip.

 “I traveled to Spain in 2019 with my two daughters, Gabriella and Abigail” says Tulchinsky.
 “We chose a self-guided walking tour because the girls had just finished college and we thought a slow walk at our own pace would be a nice way to bring us together again.”
 As they hiked the countryside of Andalusia, their conversations rambled like the trails they followed.
 What life lessons did college teach them and what paths would they follow next?